tpoisot/CP-SDM/manuscript.typ

 === Occurrence data

 The occurrence data used in this article are geo-referenced observations of the Sasquatch #cite(<lozier2009predicting>).
 Although these observations are likely to be mis-categorized American black bears #cite(<foxon2024bigfoot>), they nevertheless share many features of the data that are used to train SDMs: high auto-correlation, uneven sampling effort, and clear association with several bioclimatic variables that is robust enough to train a predictive model.
-Thavehe recorded locations, as well a background points, are presented in #ref(<occurrences>).
+The recorded locations, as well a background points, are presented in #ref(<occurrences>).

 #add[
 This dataset lacks associated records of absence.
 This is a characteristic shared with most applications of species distribution models, and therefore a desirable property to illustrate the use of conformal prediction.
 Through this article, I will rely on pseudo-absences (described in the next section) to replace true absences.
 Because they are treated as absences in a machine learning context (and, though never explicitely, also when using methods like MaxEnt), I will refer to observations as "presences", to pseudo-absences as "absences", and the classifier will therefore be described as making a prediction on the species "presence".

-TK expand on why this species
 ]

 === Pseudo-absences generation